EdwardDrapkin/node-satirist/README.md

     {
         "_": {
             // returns is optional and defaults to void
+            // you can use the keyword "resolves" instead of "returns" for Promise support
             // args are optional and defaults to 0
         },